 StateT - gives the datatype wrapped the properties of

-Store - a datatype which holds an initial state and a function for extracting a representation of it.
+Store - a datatype that holds an initial state and a function for extracting a representation of it.

-Moore - a datatype which holds an initial state and can move to new states only when an event of a specific type is dispatched.
+Moore - a datatype that holds an initial state and can move to new states only when an event of a specific type is dispatched.

-Sum - a datatype which holds two comonads and a flag for indicating which one is active.
+Sum - a datatype that holds two comonads and a flag for indicating which one is active.
 Both sides evolve at the same time.

-Day - a datatype which holds two comonads which evolve independently.
+Day - a datatype that holds two comonads which evolve independently.

 Recursion schemes are an abstraction for structured recursion that ensure runtime safety and provide powerful abstractions for recursive datatypes.